 McDonald’s has the option to acquire all, but not less than all, of our non-public shares at 100% of their fair market value during the twelve-month period following the eighteen-month anniversary of the death or permanent incapacity of Mr. Woods Staton, our Executive Chairman and controlling shareholder.
 In addition, if there is a material breach that relates to one or more Territories in which there are at least 100 restaurants in operation, McDonald’s has the right either to acquire all of our non-public shares or our interests in our subsidiaries in such Territory or Territories.
 By contrast, if the initial material breach of the MFAs affects or is attributable to any of the Territories in which there are less than 100 restaurants in operation, McDonald’s only has the right to acquire the equity interests of any of our subsidiaries in the relevant Territory.
 For example, since we have more than 100 restaurants in Mexico, if a Mexican subsidiary were to materially breach the MFA, McDonald’s would have the right either to acquire our entire business throughout Latin America and the Caribbean or just our Mexican operations, whereas upon a similar breach by our Ecuadorean subsidiary, which has less than 100 restaurants in operation, McDonald’s would only have the right to acquire our interests in our operations in Ecuador.

 McDonald’s was granted a perfected security interest in the equity interests of LatAm, LLC, Arcos Dourados Comercio de Alimentos S.A. and certain of their subsidiaries to protect this right.
 In the event this right is exercised as a result of a material breach of the MFAs, the amount to be paid by McDonald’s would be equal to 80% of the fair market value of the acquired equity interests.
 If McDonald’s exercises its right to acquire our interests in one or more Territories as a result of a material breach, our business, results of operations and financial condition would be materially and adversely affected.
 See “Item 10.
-Additional Information— C. Material Contracts—The MFAs—Termination” for more details about fair market value calculation.
+Additional Information— C. Material Contracts—The MFAs—Termination” on Form 20-F for more details about fair market value calculation.

 The failure to successfully manage our future growth may adversely affect our results of operations.

-We depend on oral agreements with third-party suppliers and distributors for the provision of products that are necessary for our operations.
+From time to time, we depend on oral agreements with third-party suppliers and distributors for the provision of products that are necessary for our operations.

-In addition, certain supplies, such as beef, must often be locally sourced due to restrictions on their importation.
-In light of these restrictions, as well as the MFAs’ requirement to purchase certain core supplies from approved suppliers, we may not be able to quickly find alternate or additional supplies in the event a supplier is unable to meet our orders.
+In addition, certain goods, such as beef, dairy products, confectionery or produce, are often locally sourced due to restrictions on their importation.
+In light of these restrictions, as well as the MFAs’ requirement to purchase certain core supplies from approved suppliers, if our suppliers decide to terminate their relationship with us or if McDonald’s determines that any product or service offered by an approved supplier is not in compliance with its standards and we are obligated to terminate our relationship with such supplier, we may not be able to quickly find alternate or additional supplies in the event a supplier is unable to meet our orders.

-If our suppliers fail to provide us with products in a timely manner due to unanticipated demand, production or distribution problems, financial distress or shortages, if our suppliers decide to terminate their relationship with us or if McDonald’s determines that any product or service offered by an approved supplier is not in compliance with its standards and we are obligated to terminate our relationship with such supplier, we may have difficulty finding appropriate or compliant replacement suppliers.
-As a result, we may face inventory shortages that could negatively affect our operations.
+We depend on the effectiveness of our supply chain to assure a reliable and sufficient supply of quality products, supplies, equipment and equipment parts for our business.
+If our suppliers fail to provide us with products, equipment or equipment parts in a timely manner due to unanticipated demand, production or distribution problems, financial distress or shortages, if our suppliers decide to terminate their relationship with us or if we are forced to terminate our relationship with a supplier because they are not in compliance with McDonald’s standards, we may have difficulty finding appropriate or compliant replacement suppliers.
+As a result, we may face inventory shortages and increased costs that could negatively affect our operations.

 Our financial condition and results of operations depend, to a certain extent, on the financial condition of our franchisees and their ability to fulfill their obligations under their franchise agreements.